microphone Radio Days!

 June 7, 1951 WMTE begins regular broadcasting as a 250-watt full-time Class IV station on 1340kc.

-Jack Powell is General Manager.
-Others on staff (or joining shortly after the station takes to the air) include: Al LaGuire (Program Director), Eddie Owens (Commercial Department), John Sullivan (News Director), and John Porterfield (announcer and engineer).
+Edwin J. "Jack" Powell was General Manager & Chief Engineer.
+Others on staff (or joining shortly after the station takes to the air) included: Al LaGuire (Program Director), Eddie Owens (Commercial Department), John Sullivan (News Director), and John Porterfield (Announcer & Engineer).

-August 1953 Stephen Cole joins WMTE as General Manager and Chief Engineer.
+August 1953 Stephen Cole joins WMTE as General Manager and Chief Engineer, replacing Jack Powell.

 1956 WMTE celebrates 5-year anniversary.

-1957 WMTE News Department begins using Tapak portable tape recorder in news gathering operation.
+1957 WMTE News Department begins using a Tapak portable tape recorder in news gathering operation.
+In September, 1957, Jim Sumbler is elected 2nd Vice President of the Michigan AP Broadcasters Association at their annual meeting.

 1958 The station obtains its first mobile unit: a green & white 1958 Chevrolet Brookwood station wagon.
 A General Electric 'Progress Line' Two-way mobile radio is installed for live broadcasts.